chiffa/BioFlow/dev_log.rst

  - TODO: [REFACTOR]: factor out the process spawning logic shared between knowledge and interactome analysis to a "utility" domain of BioFlow

- - TODO: [USABILITY]: adjust the sampling spin-up according to how many "good" samples are already in the mongodb

  - TODO: [SANITY] [REFACTOR]: sanify the databases management
     - TODO: create the `data_stores` package and move everything relating to mongoDB and neo4j there
     - TODO: remove the `GraphDeclarator.py`, fold the logic directly into the `cypher_drivers`